CuriousCod/BeatSaberTrackManager/README.md

 - Coded in Python using pyCharm
 - Videos are downloaded with youtube-dl (https://youtube-dl.org)
 - GUI implemented with PySimpleGUI (https://pysimplegui.readthedocs.io/en/latest/)
-- Fast Auto Offset implemented with librosa (https://librosa.org/doc/latest/index.html)
+- Fast auto offset implemented with librosa (https://librosa.org/doc/latest/index.html)
 - .exe created using PyInstaller
 - Also using various other libraries for smaller tasks